againxx/Notes/CMake/targets.md

 * `IMPORTED_OBJECTS` for object libraries, specifies the location of object files on disk.
 * `PUBLIC_HEADER` files to be installed during `install()` invocation

+> CMake doesn't allow to install IMPORTED libraries as TARGETS
+Reasons:
+1. Imported targets were originally designed for importing from an existing installation of some external package so installing didn't make sense at the time
+2. When install a *normal* library, CMake is able to modify it for adjust some properties like `RPATH`.
+   Such modification is possible because CMake **knows how the library has been built**.
+   This is a main advantage of installing library as a `TARGET`.
+   But the `IMPORTED` library CMake has no information about the library's compilation process, and cannot perform any reasonable modification of it.

 ### Interface Target
 * Has no `LOCATION` and is mutable, but is otherwise similar to `IMPORTED` target
 * 主要用来表示一些概念上的target, 对纯头文件库进行封装, 或者封装一些usage requirement